-- (1) Need for Program/Past Commitment The proposal illustrates the need for the program and the applicant's commitment in recent years to providing victim-centered services to victims of violent crime. (max.
-20 points) The need for the program has been successfully corroborated by meaningful current data. (max.
-10 points) - (3) Responsiveness to Proposal The proposal addresses all parts of the RFP well and demonstrates an ability to successfully implement the program. (max.
-40 points total)
+- Need for Program/Past Commitment The proposal illustrates the need for the program (max.
+10 points).
+The need for the program has been successfully corroborated by meaningful current data. (max.
+10 points) - (7) Responsiveness to Proposal The proposal addresses all parts of the RFP well and demonstrates an ability to successfully implement the program. (max.
+50 points total)

 Summary of Program (max.
-5 points).
+10 points).

 Statement of Problem (max.
-10 points).
+15 points).

-Goals and Objectives (max.
+Goal and Objectives (max.
 10 points).